What does "confirmation" mean?

 No, you do not.
 While we do ask that all persons seeking to become professing members in The United Methodist Church publicly profess our baptismal and membership vows, we do not call that process "confirmation" for those who are coming to us as "confirmed" or "full" members of other Christian denominations.
 We, as do many of our ecumenical partners, call it "reception."
 We will also offer you a process to orient you to life in our version of the baptismal covenant and in the wider life of the congregation, the district, the conference, and the denomination.

-During confirmation, the students will unpack a question that is foundational to the Christian faith:
+During confirmation, the students will unpack a question that is foundational to the Christian faith using The Apostles Creed: